APPFL/APPFL/docs/notebooks/index.rst

 Notebooks
 =========

-This provides a collection of notebooks for tutorial.
+This section provides a collection of notebooks for tutorial.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     simple_mnist.ipynb
     how_to_config.ipynb